mlabuda2/nf-tower-docs/docs/launch/launchpad.md

 headline: 'Launchpad'
 description: 'Curate and launch workflows'
 ---
-**Launchpad** makes it is easy for any workspace user to launch a pre-configured pipeline.
+**Launchpad** makes it easy for any workspace user to launch a pre-configured pipeline.

 ![](../_images/overview_image.png)

-A pipeline is a repository containing a Nextflow workflow, a compute environment and pipeline parameters.
+A pipeline is a repository containing a Nextflow workflow, a compute environment, and pipeline parameters.

 ## Pipeline Parameters Form